Automattic/wp-calypso/packages/help-center/README.md

 This will deploy the Help Center app for Jetpack consumption.
 Along with the languages files.

+> [!IMPORTANT]
-> [!NOTE] If you add new phrases to the Help Center.
+> If you add new phrases to the Help Center.
 They will only be translated in Atomic sites after `jetpack-mu-plugin` is released.
 Which happens twice a day.

 ### Specify query per page/route